EMDCGuide/emdc-guide/wp-content/plugins/popups-for-divi/readme.txt

 == Changelog ==

+= Version 3.0.5 =
+* Fix: Hide the onboarding notice for non-admin users.
+* Change: Remove unused third-party integration with Forminator that could cause problems with Divi.

+Plugin tested with WordPress 5.9.0 and Divi 4.14.7

 = Version 3.0.3 =
 * Improve: Compatibility with WP Rocket 3.9.
 * Fix: PHP 8 compatibility.
 * Fix: Address error in plugins uninstall.php script.
 * Fix: Pinch-Zoom works while Popup is open on mobile devices.
 * Fix: Popup contents that have "overflow: scroll" can be scrolled via the mouse wheel.

-Plugin tested with WordPress 5.7.2 and Divi 4.9.7

 = Version 3.0.2 =
 * Fix: The plugin does not trigger "Constant already defined / headers already sent" warnings anymore.